Brown anole

+This species is highly invasive.
+They are also much more wary of humans than most other Anole species.

 In its introduced range, it reaches exceptionally high population densities, is capable of expanding its range very quickly, and both outcompetes and consumes many species of native lizards, like the green anole.
 The brown anole's introduction into the United States in the early 1970s has altered the behavior and negatively affected populations of the native Carolina anole (Anolis carolinensis, also known as the green anole), which have since generally been relegated to the treetops.

 Etymology

 The specific name, sagrei, is in honor of Spanish botanist Ramón de la Sagra.

 Description

 The brown anole is normally a light brown color with darker brown to black markings on its back, and several tan to light color lines on its sides.
-Like other anoles, it can change color, in this case a darker brown to black.
+Like other anoles, it can change color; individuals can change their general body coloration to shades of brown, black, or gray, and some display yellowish dots when excited.
+Color shifts can be rapid in response to threats.
 Its dewlap ranges from yellow to orange-red.

 Brown anoles are typically 5.0 to 8.5 inches long.